mikhaildruzhinin/space-instagram/README.md

 ```
 python3 fetch_spacex.py number
 ```
 where `number` is a number of the SpaceX launch.
 The script will create a folder called 'Images' in the same directory with the script and all of the pictures will be saved there.
+Sometimes there weren't made any pictures during the launch, but for example launches 32, 71, 72 and 81 surely can offer some photos.

 ### fetch_hubble.py

 ```
 python3 fetch_hubble.py collection
 ```
 where `collection` is a Hubble collection name.
-For information on different collections please read section Images of [Hubble API Documentation](http://hubblesite.org/api/documentation#images).
+Here are some examples of the collections you can download: "holiday_cards", "wallpaper", "spacecraft", "news", "printshop", "stsci_gallery".
 This script works similarly to `fetch_spacex.py` and will use the same folder to store pictures.

 ### upload_pictures.py